-Management Advice: Which 90% is Crap? by Bob Sutton, Stanford University:
+Management Advice: Which 90% is Crap? [the broken link was removed] by Bob Sutton, Stanford University:

 I share this frustration with declaring old ideas new: Management Improvement, Better and Different, Quality, SPC and Your Career, Deming and Six Sigma, Management Lessons from Terry Ryan, Everybody Wants It, Toyota’s Got It, Fashion-Incubator on Deming’s Ideas and on and on.